St. Stephen's College, Delhi: Campus

 The campus is located in the North Campus of the University of Delhi and designed by the distinguished Welsh architect Walter Sykes George.
 The construction was completed in 1941.
 The college had previously functioned from a campus in Kashmiri Gate, Delhi, housed in distinctive Indo-Saracenic Revival architecture.
 This building now houses the Election Commission of Delhi.

-In fact, some college playing fields are still located between Kashmiri Gate and Mori Gate.
+In fact, some college playing fields are still located between Kashmiri Gate and Mori Gate localities.
 Facilities for a number of sports are provided for on the college campus.
 The Francis Monk Gymnasium, the Ladies Common Room, and the Junior Common Room provide facilities for indoor sports and recreation.
 A chapel is open to all members for worship and meditation.

 Residence halls

-The college's halls of residence are spread across six blocks, named for former principals, as given below: